ocupop/hawaiitax/src/_resources/education-tax-credits-to-keep-you-growing.md

 ### American Opportunity Tax Credit (AOTC)

-In its most basic form, the exclusion works like so:The AOTC is the sum of 100 percent of the first $2,000 of qualified tuition and related expenses paid by the taxpayer for an eligible student, plus 25 percent of the next $2,000 of qualified expenses paid.
+In its most basic form, the exclusion works like so: The AOTC is the sum of 100 percent of the first $2,000 of qualified tuition and related expenses paid by the taxpayer for an eligible student, plus 25 percent of the next $2,000 of qualified expenses paid.
 The credit amount phases out ratably for taxpayers with modified adjusted gross income (MAGI) between $80,000 and $90,000 ($160,000 and $180,000 for joint filers).

 ### Lifetime Learning Credit